potsky/laravel-localization-helpers/README.md

 ### v1.4

-- new command to remove backups
+- new command `localization:clear` to remove backups
 - new options to specify output formatting
-- new lemma are now marked with the TODO: prefix by default (if you ran two times the missing artisan command without translating lemma next to the first run, your missing translation were lost in the lang file.
-Now by default, just search for TODO in your lang file!)
+- new lemma are now marked with the `TODO:` prefix by default (*if you ran two times the missing artisan command without translating lemma next to the first run, your missing translation were lost in the lang file.
+Now by default, just search for TODO in your lang file!*)
 - simplified service provider, no need to load distinct providers according to Laravel version

 Internally :